Chapter 5: The Return of Mafia Instincts

 "Dr. Monroe, we have a patient with abdominal trauma from a stab wound.
 We need to remove the dangerous fragments immediately."

 This wound isn't random.
 It's a warning.
+Her blood ran cold.

-"Damn it," she cursed under her breath.
+"Damn," she cursed under her breath.

-After hours of tense operation, the surgery was a success.
-Alina removed her gloves and stared at the patient.
+She could do this.
+After hours of tense work, the operation was a success.
+Alina took off her gloves and stared at the patient.

-That night, Alina returned to her office.
-But as soon as she opened the door, someone was already waiting inside.
+Alina returned to her office that night.
+But as soon as she opened the door, someone was waiting inside.
+A tall man in a black suit sat casually in her chair.

 Alina remained calm, though her body tensed.
 She didn't recognize him, but from his demeanor, he was clearly from her old world.